Skip to main content

 Warning: 18+ (Adultery, explicit)

-It was half closed and his giggle could be heard from the corridor.
+It was half closed, and his giggle could be heard from the corridor.
 Who was he talking to in such a jolly mood?
 Maybe some client again.
 He’s been on the phone all the time ever since he got the promotion.
-His job had been hard and they haven’t met for days.
-The thoughts of marriage made her happy because that way he will be with her at the end of each day… Coming back to reality from her lost trail of thoughts she pushed the bedroom door with a smile… and her heart stopped….
+His job had been hard, and they hadn’t met for days.
+The thoughts of marriage made her happy because that way, he would be with her at the end of each day… Coming back to reality from her lost trail of thoughts, she pushed the bedroom door with a smile… and her heart stopped….

 "Hello?"